 It’s a lot easier to write a check to someone than to teach them to be self-reliant.
 This is a statement my good friend told me, he teaches families to take care of themselves.
 In other words, to be self-reliant.

 “Give a man a fish and you feed him for a day.
 Teach him how to fish and you feed him for a lifetime” is a quote from the Chinese philosopher Lao Tzu, founder of Taoism.
 End of quote.
 (Chinese Proverb)

 Set up a savings account with an automatic payment.
 If you can only afford $1.oo a week, that will add up over many years.
 This account can be for emergency needs.
 You will not miss the money, I promise.
 Besides, the interest will compound, which means earning interest on interest.
 Compounding interest is added onto the principal balance and it keeps on adding interest.
 After many years this will add up to a very good sum of money.

 Set up a savings account for birthdays and Christmas gifts.
 Start by writing down how much you can afford to spend for the coming year on gifts.
 Then divide it by 12 months and put that amount in your Holiday Gift Savings Account each month.
 If you have to use a credit card, stop, you can’t afford to buy gifts.
 Period.

 3. Vacation Fund

 Set up a savings account for road trips, and vacations.
 At the beginning of the year, make a plan for ideas you would like to see for the year.
 Calculate the expense and see if it fits in your budget.
-If not, have a stay at home vacation.
-If you have to use a credit card for the trips or vacations, stop.
+If not, have a stay-at-home vacation.
+If you have to use a credit card for trips or vacations, stop.
 You can’t afford to travel today, but maybe next year.

 4. Write Down Your Expenses